 God found me in a place of neglecting Him and His word.
 Jeremiah 2:19 was like a dagger to my heart and God broke down barriers the day after the message on it was preached.
 God has given me unexplainable peace that I have wanted for so long.
 Praise the Lord!

 Conference #9 of 10 this fall in our season landed us in Suffolk, Virginia where the team was able to celebrate Thanksgiving and an early Christmas during our time ministering to and with the people of this community.
-Our last stop of this season is next week in Hayden, Alabama.
+Our last stop of this season is next week in Russellville, Alabama.
 Pray for the Silver team… for safe travels, energy and focus for those we meet and serve.
 Keep us in your prayers over break as we minister in different ways, places and also as the team members make decisions about traveling the next year.

 Serving God with Life Action Ministries

 Blessings from the Blackpack.
 We are in awe of how God is changing families around the country and you are a big part of that!
 To that we say THANK YOU!
 Wow!
 2015 has started with a schedule of five 4-day Thirst Conferences.
 Our team reunited after Christmas break the first week of January in Picayune MS. From there we traveled to our hometown of Dothan, AL and then on to Fayetteville, GA, Augusta, GA and Keystone Heights, FL.
 These churches were very gracious in their giving and attendance was good for most conferences.
 God moved in significant ways in the lives of many and we are amazed at the lives changed in the four short days we were with each of these church families.
 Our prayer is that lives will continue to change long after we are gone and communities will be changed for the glory of our great God.
 We are so excited to share some of the stories with you…